rksptl/CKAD-Exercises/05-services-networking/03-ingress.md

 kubectl apply -f web-deployment.yaml
 ```

+> Note: While Deployments and Services can be created with imperative commands, Ingress resources require YAML manifests.

 **Step 3: Create an Ingress resource**

+> Note: Ingress resources must be created using YAML manifests as there are no imperative commands available for creating them in kubectl.
+This is an important distinction for the CKAD exam.

 Create a file named `web-ingress.yaml` with the following content: